Emma Walmsley: Leadership style

 A Financial Times profile of Walmsley in September 2016 reported that colleagues describe her as a "strong and dynamic" leader who mixes a personable style with a "steely" focus.
 She inspires those around her with her work ethic.
 “She sets clear objectives and there's lots of KPIs [key performance indicators] to measure delivery," said one.
 She is renowned for her combination of empathy and attention to performance, paying close attention to talent development whilst being "ruthless with underperformers".

 Personal life

 Outside work, Walmsley enjoys yoga.
 She married David Owen in September 1995 in Greenwich, London, and they have four children.

 Honours

 In 2023, Walmsley ranked 7th in Fortune Magazine's list of "100 Most Powerful Women".
 In 2019, she ranked 2nd in Fortune Magazine's list of the 'Most Powerful International Women' in business, having topped the list in 2018.
 In 2017 she was placed second on the same list.

 In 2023, Walmsley ranked 15th in Forbes list of "World's 100 most powerful women".

+In 2024, following her success in 2019, Walmsley was again named as Britain's Most Admired Leader in the Britain's Most Admired Companies Study.

+In 2026, Walmsley received an honorary degree from her alma mater, the University of Oxford, in their annual Encaenia ceremony.